kajihiroshi/super-shiharai-kun/README.md

 2. **Set Up the Database**:
    - Create a MySQL database named `super_shiharai_kun`.
-   - Run the necessary SQL scripts to create tables (if applicable).
+   - Run the SQL commands above to create the required tables.

 3. **Configure Environment Variables**:
    - Create a `.env` file in the root directory: